VamKon/AzureNotes/DevOps.md

 * `Docker compose` enables you to bring up multiple containers and run tests.
 You can use a `docker-compose.yml` file to define two containers that need to work together.
 * Scale pods manually - `kubectl scale --replicas=n deployment/[podname]`
 * The `kubelet` is the primary “node agent” that runs on each node.
 The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
+* `Pod disruption budget` - To maintain the availability of applications, define Pod Disruption Budgets (PDBs) to make sure that a minimum number of pods are available in the cluster incase of voluntary disruptions.

 ## ACR